bodziosamolot/sourceGenerators/article.md

                 FunctionTextProvider.GetFunctionText(controllerNames));
         }

-After some examination You will see that in case of our simple Generator the Compilation is not utilized in the Execute method.
+After some examination You will see that in case of our simple generator the Compilation is not utilized in the Execute method.
 A lot of more advanced examples use the Compilation in this final step to obtain additional information.
 I've used this pattern as an opportunity to explain how the Combine and Collect operators work.

 The most relevant part here is the SourceProductionContext and its AddSource() method.
 The method accepts the name of the output file and the template to inject